 Seljalandsfoss – Going Behind a Waterfall

-Seljalandsfoss is another special waterfall in the area.
-It’s sought after by visitors because of one special feature – you can walk right behind it and experience the curtain of water crashing down from the other side.
+Seljalandsfoss is another unique waterfall in the area.
+It’s sought after by visitors because of one particular feature.
+In essence, you can walk right behind it and experience the curtain of water crashing down from the other side.
 It’s a bit like getting a backstage view to all the action.

-When I was a kid, I always imagined if I had to have a secret hideaway, I’d have it behind a waterfall.
-It seems like a pretty good place for a safe house if you ask me – that’s if you don’t mind the damp and cold.
+When I was a kid, I always imagined I had a secret hideaway behind a waterfall.
+It seems like a pretty good place for a safe house – that’s if you don’t mind the damp and cold.

-It was indeed rather damp and cold behind the wall of water, but nevertheless it was a wonderful experience walking behind it.
-It did help that it was a brilliantly sunny day as well, so there were rainbows being cast all over the place.
+It was indeed slightly damp and cold behind the wall of water.
+Still, nevertheless, it was an enjoyable experience walking behind it.
+It did help that it was a brilliantly sunny day as well, so rainbows were being cast everywhere.

 The area was a little crowded with visitors, but I didn’t mind it too much.
 Everyone, regardless of age, seemed to have found a certain childlike wonder as they walked through this magical place.

-We were there when the sun was high up in the sky, and it lent a surreal, bright quality to the misted air, light glinting off all the shiny wet surfaces around, from the rocky cliffs to the dew on the verdant blades of grass and moss.
+We were there when the sun was high up in the sky.
+It gave a surreal, bright quality to the misted air.
+Light glinted off all the shiny wet surfaces, from spray on rocky cliffs to dew on blades of grass.
 The next time though, we might try and get to this place at sunset.
-I think a view of the setting sun and the red horizon behind the waterfall would be truly special and something to behold.
+A view of the setting sun and the red horizon behind the waterfall would be exceptional and something to behold.

 Gljúfrabúi – the Hidden Gem

 Just a little ways off from Seljalandsfoss is Gljúfrabúi, the hidden waterfall.
-It’s a waterfall that’s trapped behind a narrow passage flaked by two high cliffs.
-You’ve got to be a little bit lucky when visiting this fall because its pretty tricky to get into, and there’s not a lot of space for everyone.
+It’s a waterfall that’s trapped behind a narrow passage flanked by two high cliffs.
+You’ve got to be a little bit lucky when visiting this fall because it’s pretty tricky to get into, and there’s not a lot of space for everyone.

-To get to Gljúfrabúi, we had to start hiking on the river bed, being very careful not to get our shoes wet in the icy water that flowed around the stepping stones that led us into the cove where the waterfall tumbled into.
+To get to Gljúfrabúi, we had to start walking in the river bed.
+We had to be careful not to get our shoes wet in the icy water which flowed around the stepping stones.
+These led us into the cove where the waterfall tumbled into.

-It’s a narrow space inside, so it’s difficult to do it justice in a photograph – what’s really spacial about Gljúfrabúi is the cavern it falls into.
+It’s a narrow space inside, so it’s challenging to do it justice in a photograph – what’s really special about Gljúfrabúi is the cavern it falls into.
 When you’re alone in it, it feels almost as if you’ve entered a portal that would take you to another place.
-I suppose it’s that special feeling of being closed off from the rest of the world, surrounded by the scent of water over fresh moss and cold rock, and the enveloping sound of the waterfall rushing down to meet the earth surrounding you.
+I suppose it’s that special feeling of being closed off from the rest of the world, surrounded by the scent of water over fresh moss and cold rock.
+The enveloping sound of the waterfall rushing down to meet the earth encompasses you in its magical embrace.